 Mirrorless vs DSLR

-In 2017 I started shooting with a Sony a7r ii and a 16-35mm f/4.0 lens and made it my default travel setup for most of the year, and I still shoot with it periodically.
-It’s definitely lighter, but there are a couple things I don’t like about it.
-The battery life is terrible.
-I can shoot for days on one Canon battery, but I go through 2-3 Sony batteries a day, which makes charging at night a hassle.
-But mainly I hate the file size.
+In 2017 I shot with a Sony a7r ii and a 16-35mm f/4.0 lens as my default travel setup for most of the year.
+It was lighter, but there were a couple things I didn’t like about it.
+The battery life was terrible.
+I can shoot for days on one Canon battery, but I went through 2-3 Sony batteries a day, which made charging at night a hassle.
+But mainly I hated the file size.
 Each RAW file is 42mb.
-That required me to get several 128gb SD cards and a new external hard drive, and it makes editing/processing in Adobe Lightroom really slow.
+That required me to get several 128gb SD cards and a new external hard drive, and it made editing/processing in Adobe Lightroom really slow.
 But the other problem with the file size is that there’s too much data.
 Every photo is too perfect – which may not sound like a problem, but it is.
 Because there’s no soul.
 I don’t want a technically perfect image.
 I want a photo that looks like it came out of a camera, with a camera’s limitations and quirks and requirements, rather than an image created by an electronic device.
 So after experimenting with mirrorless, I went back to a DSLR.
 If I’m on a trip that requires excellent photography, I take my Canon 6D MII, and I’m extremely happy with the images – even if the camera is heavier than the Sony.
-I take the Sony when I need a lighter body, or when the camera may get damaged, wet or stolen.
-Maybe I’ll give mirrorless another try at some point.
-But it’s not where it needs to be – yet.